simplyahmazed/opentrons-api/docs/source/getting_started.rst

 Debugging Your Protocol
 -----------------------------

-There are a couple tricks that make it easy to test your protocol, without having to run it on the robot.
+There are a couple tricks that make it easy to test your protocol in Jupyter, without having to run it on the robot.

 Print()
 ^^^^^^^